Pelado-Mat/CRServoF/README.md

-## CRServoF - The CSRF serial protocol to PWM servo converter
+## CRServoF - The CSRF serial protocol to PWM servo converter + goodies- FPV noTankS edition

+Hacks to make my FPV No Tanks work better:
+- Use a 20k/2k voltage divider to get VBAT on the TX
+- Add a beeper on PB_12 controllable via a radio channel
+- Add a "relay" on PB_13 (actually a IRFZ44N mosfet) to control a 12v LED, switchable via the radio

+To use this branch just add an active beeper, an IRFZ44N mosfet and you are done.

+## Original info

 I wanted to create a small project to mess around with PWM servo output for ExpressLRS, and thought this might be of use for other people.